mletras89/QDMI/docs/examples.md

 <!-- IMPORTANT: Keep the line above as the first line. -->
 <!-- This file is a static page and included in the ./CMakeLists.txt file. -->

-This page contains example implementations of backends and other components of the software stack that use QDMI.
+This page contains example implementations of devices and other components of the software stack that use QDMI.
 Those example implementations can serve as templates.
 All examples distributed with QDMI are contained in the `examples/` directory in the repository.

 \tableofcontents

-## Implementing a Backend {#backend}
+## Implementing a Device {#device}

-Below you find a mock implementation of two QDMI backends: One is implemented in C and the other one in C++.
-Keep in mind, that even though the backend can be implemented in C++ it has to provide a C interface.
+Below you find a mock implementation of two QDMI devices: One is implemented in C and the other one in C++.
+Keep in mind, that even though the device can be implemented in C++ it has to provide a C interface.

-### Basic String Properties {#backend-string}
+### Basic String Properties {#device-string}

-Every backend has to provide a name, its version, and the implemented QDMI library version through the query interface.
+Every device has to provide a name, its version, and the implemented QDMI library version through the query interface.
 The corresponding properties are

 - @ref QDMI_NAME